(Note: this is a summary only; the full document is available below for download.)

 NSLA anticipates and welcomes ongoing copyright reform to improve access to orphan works, and in the interim supports the following principles to facilitate use of orphan works.
 These principles are applicable to institutions and individuals seeking to use orphan works.

-- A reasonable search should be undertaken to find the copyright owner before a work is used;
+- A reasonably diligent search to find and locate the copyright owner will be conducted before the work is used.

-- The user of an orphan work will be non-exclusive and will seek to provide clear and adequate attribution to the copyright owner, if known;
+- Any use of an orphan work will be non-exclusive and will seek to provide clear and adequate attribution of the rights owner, if known.

-NSLA advocates undertaking a reasonably diligent search for the rights holders should be undertaken before using an orphan work.
+NSLA advocates undertaking a reasonably diligent search for the rights holder before using an orphan work.
 In keeping with international practice, a reasonably diligent search may be scalable or modified as appropriate to the context and intended use of the material.
-Although this will not change the copyright protection of a work, NSLA believes that establishing parameters for a reasonable search provides a practical solution for libraries to use these works in conjunction with s200AB and risk management principles.
+Although this will not change the copyright protection of a work, NSLA believes that establishing parameters for a reasonably diligent search provides a practical solution for libraries to use these works in conjunction with s200AB and risk management principles.
 This may also provide opportunities, through public exposure, to reunite rights holders with their works.